 For more on the downgrade process, please take a look at our guide.

 You could be on your own for a few weeks.

-The iOS 10.2.1 update appears to be a bug fix update which means its change list should be fairly small.
-That could change as the beta progresses but at this point we aren’t expecting a long list of fixes and tweaks.
+The iOS 10.3 update will be a milestone upgrade which means its change list should be pretty substantial.
+That could change as the beta progresses but at this point we’re expecting a long list of features, fixes and tweaks.